 In Valencia, things are much quieter.
 Of course, there are also tourists, especially in the summer months.
 However, if you prefer to spend your trip without tourist crowds, then Valencia is probably the better choice for you.

-Day Trip Destinations in the surrounding
+Day Trip Destinations Nearby

 In my eyes, Catalonia and the Valencian Community are two of the most beautiful regions in Europe (and I’m not just saying that because I live here).
 You could drive around for weeks or even months and still discover new beautiful places, secluded coves, or exciting sights.